-The reappraisal was completed in Miami County in Calendar Year 2013, with the new assessed values and rates being implemented in Calendar Year 2014.
-A triennial update will be completed in Calendar Year 2016 and implemented in Calendar Year 2017.
+The reappraisal will be completed in Miami County in Calendar Year 2019, with the new assessed values and rates being implemented in Calendar Year 2020.
+The next triennial update will be completed in Calendar Year 2022 and implemented in Calendar Year 2023.
 These updated changes are reflected in the revenue forecasts.

-The number of claims being filed by either residential or commercial property owners has increased in recent years.
+The number of claims being filed by either residential or commercial property owners has decreased in the most recent year.
 We continue to evaluate these filings and file counter claims when we feel it is necessary.
 The counter claim filings allow the District to remain involved throughout the entire process and to garner and/or provide any additional information pertaining to each of the properties involved.

-The projected annual amount for each of the fiscal years from 2017-2021 are based on the Miami County Auditor's Estimate supplied for Fiscal Year 2017.
+The projected annual amount for each of the fiscal years from 2018-2022 are based on the Miami County Auditor's Estimate supplied for Fiscal Year 2019.
+We are assuming a renewal of our 1.1 mill issue during FY 19, our 5.9 mill issue during FY 2021 and our 5.8 mill issue during FY 2022.